TSorks/TSorks/README.md

 But if you remove the follow-up
 I have to remove my `Star` too
-This is to make you all equal.🥺🥺
+This is to make you all equal.🥺🥺🙏